timvink/mkdocs-git-revision-date-localized-plugin/docs/howto/specify-locale.md

 hace 2 semanas                # `locale: es` with `type: timeago`
 ```

 You can set the `locale` in different locations, both for your entire site and on a per-page basis.
 If specified multiple times `git-revision-date-localized` will use the `locale` that is most specific to a page.
+NB the `en` theme defaults to US date format, if you want to adjust this then you can define a [custom type](../options.md/#type).

 Here's the order of priority: